Skip to main content

 Your doctor: The difference between an M.D. and D.O.

 You know what an M.D. is, but have you ever been treated by a D.O.?
-While both degrees mean your doctor is a licensed physician, their training differs slightly, and each has a unique perspective on care.
+Both degrees mean your doctor is licensed, but their training and perspectives differ.

 While these doctors attended different medical schools, most of them practice at the same hospitals and clinics, and patients today are unlikely to notice major differences in treatment.